radzionc/increaser/prompts/context.md

 # Tech Stack

-Increase code is within a TypeScript monorepo.
+Increaser code is within a TypeScript monorepo.
 The code is being deployed on AWS.
 To manage AWS infrastructure, I use Terraform.
 Both the app and the website are static NextJS apps.
 The API and other microservices are hosted as AWS Lambdas.